kuboschek/translate-server/README.md

 * Two-stage map
     * Simple to use in Go
     * Internally it's a hashmap, and thus fast
+    * Not storing source language, since phrases themselves are more distinct anyways

-* TODO Persist with JSON
+* Persists using JSON
     * Allows for pre-filling of manually curated translations
     * Allows for cache sharing between multiple implementations